2024-2025 Edition

 MIND/BODY COURSES

-PHED BC1900 PILATES PRACTICE
+PILATES PRACTICE (PHED BC1900)

 This is a beginning level Pilates mat course adapted to an at-home practice format.
 A combination of online resources in Panopto/Canvas and in-person meetings will be used to track student practice and progress.
 Regular home practice will teach students to make exercise a part of their regular routine despite time constraints.
 It will teach them the confidence to incorporate exercise into their lives without being dependent on a group class.